YuLin12345/Sneaker-Notify/README.md

 #
 Status: **Under Development.
 If Interested feel free to follow W_Notify on Twitter.**

 Description: Crawl a list of sneaker websites.
-Once new product goes live or restocks and contains certain keywords, alert the user via tweet, Twitter with date, time, item name, and link.
+Once the new product is found or is restocked.
+It will check for certain keywords in the item name.
+If found, it will alert the user via tweet, Twitter, with date, time, item name, and link.

 #
 **Supported Sites List:**